Review

 Page 269.

-– The battle of Midway would have made no
+– The battle of Midway would have made no difference

-was a secret in Japan anyway.
+in Japan anyway.

-- The PWIB would not have been paid, or received rations for the dead POWs
+- The PWIB would not have been paid, or received rations for the dead

-reflect the time taken to re-compile the list in a form suitable for
+also reflect the time taken to re-compile the list in a form suitable for

 transmission from Rabaul.